mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Travellers quickly learn to play by – and exploit – the rules.
-Many Referees allow Travellers to run the Trade rules independently as the Traveller Core Rulebook suggests, so they soon learn that high-population, high- grade starport systems are the places where they can make the most cash.
+Many Referees allow Travellers to run the Trade rules independently as the Traveller Core Rulebook suggests, so they soon learn that high-population, high-grade starport systems are the places where they can make the most cash.
 Looking at the trade codes of each world gives them an inkling of what goods they should buy (if available) and where they should go to sell them.
 Whilst making tons of Credits is appealing to all Travellers, if